openstack-archive/osops-tools-contrib/ansible/lampstack/README.md

 The values of these variables should be provided by your cloud provider.
 When use keystone 2.0 API, you will not need to setup domain name.
+You can leave region_name empty if you have just one region.
+You can also leave private_net_name empty if your cloud does not support tenant network or you only have one tenant network.
+The private_net_name is only needed when you have multiple tenant networks. validate_certs should be normally set to True when your cloud uses tls(ssl) and your cloud is not using self signed certificate.
+If your cloud is using self signed certificate, then the certificate can not be easily validated by ansible.
+You can skip it by setting the parameter to False.

 ## Provision the LAMP stack